-- 15.14.
-Confirmation Orders should be avoided wherever possible.
+15.14.Confirmation Orders - should be avoided wherever possible.
 A confirmation order should be created immediately after the commitment has been made and must be forwarded to the supplier without delay.
-It should be clearly marked "confirmation" to avoid a second delivery of the same goods. - 15.15.
-Withholding Payment In the event of a complaint against a supplier that necessitates the withholding of payment, this complaint must be promptly and clearly communicated to the supplier in writing.
-Copies of any relevant correspondence should be sent to the Director of Finance for information.
+It should be clearly marked "confirmation" to avoid a second delivery of the same goods.

+- 15.15.
+Withholding Payment -In the event of a complaint against a supplier that necessitates the withholding of payment, this complaint must be promptly and clearly communicated to the supplier in writing.
+Copies of any relevant correspondence should be sent to the Chief Accountant and to the Executive Director Finance, Services and Resources for information.
 Telephone complaints do not constitute adequate notice to the supplier, who may continue to press for payment to the point of litigation.
 The Procurement Manager can advise or assist in particular cases. - 15.16.VAT Applications for duty relief on goods imported from non-EU countries are dealt with by the Finance Department.
 Relief may be applied to scientific instruments imported for educational purposes or non-commercial scientific research.